Hurricane0/Realtime-Chat-React/README.md

 ### Getting Started

-First you'll need to fork or download the respository.
+First you'll need to fork or download the respository

 Then in terminal you'll install the node modules